jpgill86/neurotic/docs/metadata.rst

               epoch: Unit 2 activity
               color: 'e6ab02'

+            - name: Unit 3
+              channel: Intracellular
+              units: mV
+              amplitude: [-10, 60]
+              type: peak

-Here two units are detected on the same channel with different amplitude windows.
-Any peaks between 50 and 150 microvolts on the "Extracellular" channel will be tagged as a spike belonging to "Unit 1".
-The discriminator for "Unit 2" provides the optional ``epoch`` parameter.
+Here two units are detected on the "Extracellular" channel with different amplitude windows, and a third unit is detected on the "Intracellular" channel.
+On the "Extracellular" channel, any peaks between 50 and 150 microvolts will be tagged as a spike belonging to "Unit 1".
+The discriminator for "Unit 2" detects smaller peaks, between 20 and 50 microvolts, and it provides the optional ``epoch`` parameter.
 This restricts detection of "Unit 2" to spikes within the amplitude window that occur at the same time as epochs labeled "Unit 2 activity".
 These epochs can be created by the epoch encoder (reload required to rerun spike detection at launch-time), specified in the read-only ``annotations_file``, or even be contained in the ``data_file`` if the format supports epochs.

-Amplitude windows are permitted to be negative.
+Finally, peaks between -10 and +60 millivolts will be detected on the "Intracellular" channel; because the signs of these bounds differ, the type (peak or trough) must be explicitly given.

 .. _config-metadata-tridesclous: